meteryam/lac/README.md

 lac version 0.80a

 lac is a backup script that uses rsync to copy files from one directory to another.
 The motivating use case is copying files from a local source to a remote destination that has been mounted as a network volume.
-It's designed to run in CentOS, but with varying levels of effortit could be adapted to run in other Unix-like operating systems.
+It's designed to run in CentOS, but with varying levels of effort it could be adapted to run in other Unix-like operating systems.

 status: